ECB's Draghi helps European shares reverse early losses

 Shrugging off worries that Japan’s economy has unexpectedly slipped into recession, the market also drew confidence from earnings reports, merger and acquisition news and appetite for more volatile stocks.

-The FTSEurofirst 300 index of top European shares closed 0.5 percent higher at 1,352.01 points, extending gains after the European Central Bank President said unconventional measures could include the purchase of sovereign bonds.
+The FTSEurofirst 300 index of top European shares had risen 0.5 percent to 1,351.65 points at 1544 GMT, extending gains after the European Central Bank President said unconventional measures could include the purchase of sovereign bonds.

 Andrew Milligan, head of Global Strategy at Standard Life Investments, said ECB action could prompt a change in his “neutral” rating on European equities.